Learn how to synchronize Duo users and groups from your existing Azure Active Directory (AAD) domain.

 Click in the Groups box to see a list of Azure AD groups available to sync.
 If you don't see any of your Azure groups listed, review the previous setup steps and correct your configuration.

-Once you see a list of groups, choose the appropriate group or groups.
-If you start typing an AD group name in the box the list of available groups will match the filter.
+Once you see a list of groups, click to select the desired group or groups to sync, then click Save Groups.
+If you start typing a group name in the box the list of available groups will match the filter.
+You can select up to 400 groups to sync from the source directory.
 Members of the groups you choose here will be synced into Duo.
-Nested groups are supported.

 When finished entering these initial fields, click Add Directory to create the new Azure AD directory in Duo and expose additional configuration options.